shahmilav/blog/src/index.md

 templateEngineOverride: njk,md
 ---

-Hi!
 My name is Milav.
-I am a 14-year-old kid who loves to code and write.
+I love to write code and unecessarily configure things.
-One day I thought, _why not combine the two?_ Thus, this blog was born.

-I write about everything, from coding to travel and anything in between.
-Enjoy!
+I write about whatever I want, from coding to travel to Emacs.